CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                        are newer than inputs
     -c FILE          : Relative or absolute path to the consensus fasta file (default: consensus.fasta in the sampleDir)
+    -C FILE          : Relative or absolute path to the consensus preserved fasta file (default: consensus_preserved.fasta in the sampleDir)
     -m INT           : Maximum allowed number of SNPs per sample. (default: -1) -o FILE          : Output file.
 Relative or absolute path to the metrics file (default: metrics in the sampleDir)
     -v FILE          : Relative or absolute path to the consensus vcf file (default: consensus.vcf in the sampleDir)
+    -V FILE          : Relative or absolute path to the consensus preserved vcf file (default: consensus_preserved.vcf in the sampleDir)

 combineSampleMetrics.sh
 ---------------------------